 Step 2: Touch the calculator icon at the bottom of the Control Center.

-Provided that you have not changed its’ location, you can also find the calculator in a Utilities folder on the second home screen.
-Simply swipe from right to left on your first home screen, touch the Utilities folder,
+Provided that you have not changed its location, you can also find the calculator in a Utilities folder on the second home screen.
+Simply swipe from right to left on your first home screen and touch the Utilities folder.

 Note that the Control Center can also be accessed from your lock screen by swiping up from the bottom of the screen there as well.

 Now that you know how ot access the iPhone’s calculator from the Control center you will be able to do this whenever you need to access the calculator without needing to waste time searching for it on one of your Home screens.